Random harmonic maps into spheres: Bounds on the renormalized energy

-Later, we will need to equivariantly extend a map from a compact subset of a universal cover to the whole universal cover, in such a way that the energy on a fundamental domain remains controlled.
-Such an extension is not always possible, but some sufficient conditions are given in this subsection.
+Below, we explain how to equivariantly extend a map from a compact subset of a universal cover (like those produced in the previous subsection) to the whole universal cover, in such a way that the renormalized energy on a fundamental domain remains controlled\footnote{This subsection is technical and is only needed when working with punctured surfaces.
+In particular, if the reader is only interested in closed surfaces, Subsection \ref{approx subsection} is enough to obtain the main consequences of this subsection, Corollaries \ref{coro:basic} and \ref{coree}.}.
+A necessary and sufficient condition for a pair $(S,\rho)$ to have finite (non-renormalized) energy is also given in this subsection.

-Let $\Sigma$ be an oriented punctured surface of general type, let $\mu_0$ be an element of its Teichm\"{u}ller space $\mathscr{T}_\Sigma$ and let $g_0$ be a hyperbolic metric on $\Sigma$ representing $\mu_0$.
-Let be as in Subsection \ref{subsection:approx}.